-IMPORTANT: The basket (tumbler) section of the dryer must be transported and handled in an upright position at ALL times.
+IMPORTANT: The dryer must be transported and handled in an upright position at ALL times.

 B. SAFETY PRECAUTIONS

 WARNING: For your safety, the information in this manual must be followed to minimize the risk of fire or explosion or to prevent property damage, personal injury, or loss of life.